tim-schilling/debug-tutorial/docs/lab2.md

 As a peer, I would probably resort to only using ``recent_first_idx`` and waiting until the site slowed down and required a more finely tuned index.
-However, there is the argument to be made that both are necessary.
+However, there is an argument to be made that both are necessary.

 #### Post detail